-Consuming enough Calories for your training will help to regulate anabolic hormones such as testosterone and growth hormone, which will help you not only get leaner, but also adapt to training and build/maintain muscle.
-Those with chronic energy deficits have higher levels of stress hormones that can cause their bodies to hang on to fat stores rather than lose them and even cannibalize muscle tissue; many find that they actually get leaner and build functional muscle when fueling for optimal performance.
+Consuming enough calories for your training will help to regulate anabolic hormones such as testosterone and growth hormones, which will help you not only get leaner, but also adapt to training and build/maintain muscle.
+Those with chronic energy deficits have higher levels of stress hormones that can cause their bodies to hang on to fat stores rather than lose them and even cannibalize muscle tissue.
+Many find that they actually get leaner and build functional muscle when fueling for optimal performance.

 How to Fuel for Optimal Performance

-The biggest component of fueling for performance is timing of your carbohydrates.
-Focus on centering carbohydrate consumption before, during, and immediately after your training.
+The biggest component of fueling for performance is timing your carbohydrate intake: focus on centering carbohydrate consumption before, during, and immediately after your training.